 Symptoms of Prostate Cancer

-Many patients with prostate cancer do not experience any noticeable symptoms while the disease is in its early stages.
-As the disease progresses, patients may experience:
+Many patients with prostate cancer do not have any noticeable symptoms while it is in its early stages.
+As the disease progresses, however, patients may experience the following:

 - Trouble urinating